jhawk7/rpi-temp-sensor/README.md

 # RPI - Thermometer - Embedded

 * Refactored for raspberry pi pico to read temperature and humidity, then publish reads to an MQTT server (running independently) for subscribers (such as prometheus, which can use grafana to graph the reads).
-This project uses tiny-go for compilation on embedded devices (pico)
+This project uses micro-python (embedded-mp) for embedded devices (picow).
+**TinyGO (embedded-go) does not yet support the wifi chip on the picow**

 # Flow
 ## Connect to i2c device